• Skip to primary navigation

 What type of pudding mix should I use?

 You want to use the instant pudding mix, not the kind that is cooked.
-You’ll also want a small box, not the large box.
-I used vanilla but you could also use french vanilla, cheesecake or white chocolate flavors.
+You’ll also want a small box, not a large box.
+I used vanilla but you could also use French vanilla, cheesecake, or white chocolate flavors.

 What is the whipped topping that’s added to the topping?